 Speak to the police officer in charge (OIC) about the best way to access ongoing feedback about the investigation.
 Keep a record of important details:

-See the Counselling and support section of this website and Contact Us for advice.
+See the Counselling and information section of this website and Contact Us for advice.

-Please see our Coronial matters page and Contact Us is support is needed.
+Please see our Coronial information page and Contact Us if support is needed.

 See our Managing financial affairs page.